bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 int a[10];                  // Array of 10 ints (a[0] through a[9])
 int a[]={0,1,2};            // Initialized array (or a[3]={0,1,2}; )
+                            // You may deduce size of this by doing sizeof(a)/sizeof(int)
+                            // However sometimes you lose this ability due to pointer decay
+                            // Always pass size as parameter

 int a[][2]={{1,2},{4,5}};   // Array of array of ints (only first dimension can be deduced!) char s[]="hello";           // String (6 elements including '\0'); same as char* s = "hello" std::string s = "Hello";    // same as std::string s("Hello"); calls default constructor

+int *p,*a;                  // p and a are pointers to ints (* before a is necessary!)
+                            // you can't deduce size of this

-int *p,*a;                  // p and a are pointers to ints (* before a is necessary!) char* s="hello";            // s points to first element of array void* p=nullptr;            // Address of untyped memory (nullptr is 0) int& r=x;                   // r is a reference to (alias of) int x
+char* s="hello";            // s points to first element of array void* p=nullptr;            // Address of untyped memory (nullptr is 0) int& r=x;                   // r is a reference to (alias of) int x